 When you think about the jobs your bones do, fighting disease probably isn’t the first thing that comes to mind.
 But in the center of your body’s long, flat bones (like your breastbone), you have soft, spongy tissue called bone marrow.
-And there’s a lot going on down in there.

 Your bone marrow makes stem cells.
 Some of them become white blood cells, which are an important part of your body’s immune system.
 Plasma cells are a type of white blood cell.
 Normally, they make antibodies -- proteins to help kill germs that enter your body.

 But with the group of diseases known as plasma cell neoplasms, your body makes too many plasma cells.
 They make an antibody called “M protein,” which you don’t even need and can cause your blood to thicken.
 In some plasma cell neoplasms, the cells are cancer and form tumors, usually in your bones.
 The symptoms you get and the treatment you need depend on which type you have.